How many students are accepted into the program each year?

 Applicants accepted into the midwifery specialty can take certain courses before the program begins in the fall term.
 Courses taken prior to program entry are limited to nine credits.
 Please contact Melissa Saftner at email@example.com for more information about courses to take.

-What is your pass rate on the National Certification Examination and graduation rate?
+What is your pass rate on the AMCB National Certification Examination and graduation rate?

 For the graduating classes, the one year certification rate is:

 Nurse-midwifery students enroll in one of two full-time program plans, a three year or four year option.
-Of students who enrolled and would have graduated in years 2018 through 2022, 92% of basic midwifery students have graduated.
-Students who do not complete usually do so for personal, family or academic reasons.
-Since 2018, 75% of post-graduate certificate students graduated.
-One (25%) dropped for personal reasons.
+Of students who enrolled and would have graduated in years 2019 through 2023, 92% of basic midwifery students have graduated.
+Students who do not graduate usually do so for personal, family or academic reasons.
+Since 2019, 100% of post-graduate certificate students graduated.

 Do graduates find midwifery practice positions upon graduation?